Health Indicator Report of Blood Cholesterol: Doctor-diagnosed High Cholesterol

-There was little variation in the rates of high cholesterol by income.
+In, 2021, here was no statistically significant difference in the rates of high cholesterol by income.

 NotesIn 2016, Utah BRFSS modified its methodology for age adjustment for increased precision.
 With this change, Utah is consistent with both the U.S. and other states using IBIS.
 Data has been updated from 2011 onward in all chart views to reflect this change. [[br]][[br]]Age-adjusted to 2000 U.S. standard population.

 Data SourceThe Utah Department of Health and Human Services Behavioral Risk Factor Surveillance System (BRFSS)